Read on the learn about the most epic New Zealand itinerary you can plan!

 7 Day New Zealand North Island Itinerary (Into and out of Auckland)

-This 7-day itinerary around New Zealand’s North Island is a circular loop flying in and out of Auckland.
+This 7-day New Zealand itinerary around the North Island of New Zealand is a circular loop flying in and out of Auckland.

 This means you won’t have to pay a one-way charge when hiring a set of wheels.